Installing a liquid linoleum floor - DURACRYL (2)

 LIQUID LINOLEUM; THE NEW LINOLEUM

-Duracryl has invented a new technique to produce linoleum on site.
-The linoleummix it is now possible to pour liquid linoleum.
-This extra binder creates a hardening within hours.
-The binder is based on natural renewable oil and works in combination with the lineseed oil.
-All other materials of this liquid lino are the same as the ones of the linoleum made in a factory.
+Duracryl has developed a technique to produce linoleum on site.
+With the linoleum mix it is now possible to pour liquid linoleum.
+An additional binder creates a hardening within hours.
+This binder is based on natural renewable oil and works in combination with the lineseed oil.

 All known and proven characteristics of classic linoleum are now being improved with a labourfriendly installation (max 25 kg), no joints but seamless, no cutting losses, no maximum roll lengths, a high flexural strength and a high chemical resistance.
 Furthermore is the product hardening without external warmth and within hours.
 Application on site can be from 2 to 2,5mm.